How To Grow MORE Food In LESS Space With Biointensive

 This is crucial because so often we send gifts and other aid to the developing world that people not only don’t need, but that actually undermine their economies (e.g. TOMs shoes is often ridiculed for sending free shoes to communities where they already have plenty of shoes and where there are people who are trying to earn a living from making and selling shoes).

-Since starting in 2008, the base of operations of Organics 4 Orphans has been in Western Kenya where they’ve partnered with a local agricultural school called Manor House, which runs the courses in biointensive organic gardening.
+Since starting in 2008, their base of operations has been in Western Kenya where they’ve partnered with a local agricultural school called Manor House, which runs the courses in biointensive organic gardening.

 This integrated approach of teaching people the skills to grow and prepare nutritious, medicinal food and then earn an income from it is, in my opinion, the way aid should be provided.

 It’s the old adage of teaching a man to fish instead of just giving him a fish – but updated for the 21st century because it’s not just men, but women and children who are taking part in this process of growing organic food and medicine as well.

 What this means for you is that from now on, every time a transaction occurs through my site, whether you’re buying some organic fertilizers or enrolling in my Academy (my online gardening course), I’ll set aside $1 to send to Thrive For Good and other similar organizations.